perfect7613/ThirdWeb-WhatsApp/README.md

 ![WhatsApp Clone](https://i.ibb.co/MGVJqT8/Clean-Shot-2022-10-03-at-20-19-53-2x.jpg)

-This is a simple example of how to build a WhatsApp-like Web3 application with Next.js and Solidity.
+This is a simple example of a WhatsApp-like Web3 application with Next.js and Solidity.

 ---